 - 1. Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
-Fraud includes committing any form of plagiarism, including any and all cases in which a student suggests that a piece of work is his/her own when that is not the case. - Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners of the study programme in which the student is enrolled.
+Fraud includes committing any form of plagiarism, including any and all cases in which a student suggests that a piece of work is his/her own when that is not the case. - 2.
+Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners of the study programme in which the student is enrolled.
 If a Board of Examiners receives a complaint relating to fraud about a student who is enrolled in a different study programme, it will immediately pass on the complaint to the Board of Examiners of the relevant study programme.
 In case of fraud committed in group work by students from different study programmes, the Boards of Examiners will decide together which Board of Examiners will handle the complaint.
 The Board of Examiners dealing with the complaint will inform the other Board(s) about the outcome. - 3.
 If fraud is suspected while an examination is being taken, the examiner or invigilator will immediately inform the student in question and record the incident in writing as quickly as possible.
 The examiner or invigilator may request the student to make available any evidence.
 If the student refuses to do so, this will be noted in the report.
 The examiner should submit the report and any evidence to the Board of Examiners immediately. - 4.
 If fraud is suspected other than while an examination is being taken, the examiner will record the incident in writing as quickly as possible.
 The examiner should submit the report and any evidence to the Board of Examiners immediately. - 5.
 The Board of Examiners will ask the student to add written comments to the report that was prepared by the examiner or invigilator. - 6.
-The Board of Examiners will decide with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. a decision that a mark will not be issued for the examination or practical in question; - c. exclusion from the examination or practical in question for a maximum period of one year; - d. exclusion from one or more examination periods for a maximum period of one year; or - e. a combination of the measures listed above. - f. if a student is implicated in a serious case of fraud, then the Board of Examiners may recommend to the Executive Board that the student's registration in the programme be revoked indefinitely. - 7.
+The Board of Examiners will, in case of fraud, make the decision that a mark will not be issued for the examination or practical in question, barring exceptional cases - 7.
+The Board of Examiners will decide whether a sanction will be imposed with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. invalidate previous determined results in cases of fraude; - c. exclusion from the examination or practical in question for a maximum period of one year; - d. exclusion from one or more examination periods for a maximum period of one year; or - e. a combination of the measures listed above.

+If a student is implicated in a serious case of fraud, then the Board of Examiners may recommend to the Executive Board that the student's registration in the programme be revoked indefinitely.

+- 8. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may impose one of the sanctions referred to in subsection 7a to e upon every member of the group - 9.
 The Board of Examiners will not make a decision as referred to in subsection 6 until after the student has been given an opportunity to be heard.
 A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed.